 In Prime, Ben Younger’s romantic follow-up to Boiler Room, Meryl Streep is hysterical—in both senses—as an Upper West Side psychologist who discovers that her twentysomething son is dating her patient, Uma Thurman.

 Jewish anxiety, shrinks, the city—sounds like a Woody Allen film.
-But it doesn’t
+But it doesn’t play like one.

 Well, Ben just has so much affection.
 It just doesn’t have a dark heart, this movie.
 That’s the kiss of death for some people!

 Well, it’s about New York as a home.
 You know, Ben, who grew up here and whose mother is a shrink on the Upper West Side—Oh!
 I probably shouldn’t say that!
 She’ll lose her entire clientele now.

 Well, let’s just say Ben knows from where he speaks.